Sangit249/software_stack/User_stories.md

 **US-10 - Filter listings by tag**

-*As a learner, I want to filter teacher listings by tags such as beginner-friendly or conversation practice so that I can find sessions that match my learning goals.*
+*As a learner, I want to filter teacher listings by tags such as beginner friendly or conversation practice so that I can find sessions that match my learning goals.*

 Acceptance criteria: